Rafael Caldera: International leadership and years as Senator (1974–1993)

 In June 1989, Caldera was appointed President of the Bicameral Congress Commission for the Reform of the Constitution.
 The reform project prepared by the commission was presented in March 1992, but did not receive the necessary support from the major political parties in Congress.
 This project included provisions to restructure the Judiciary as well as mechanisms to strengthen citizen participation in democracy.
 These changes had been demanded by most sectors of Venezuela's society, in light of corruption in the administration of justice and insufficient means for citizens to directly participate in governmental decisions.
 The political events that later unfolded in 1999, and particularly President Chávez' call for a constituent assembly during the first year of his administration, reflect how consequential Congress' dismissal of this reform bill would eventually become.

-The most memorable and controversial speeches Caldera delivered as Senator came in February 1989, at the wake of the bloody riots in Caracas on 27 February, known as "Caracazo," and in February, 4 of 1992, after the failed military coup.
+The most memorable and controversial speeches Caldera delivered as Senator came in February 1989, at the wake of the bloody riots in Caracas on 27 February, known as "Caracazo," and in February, 4 of 1992, after the failed military coup by Hugo Chaves.
 "The country was in crisis.
 Even though Caldera was one of the main architects of the system, he was one of the first to realize its weakness.
 So much oil (by some estimates, in the decade after the 1973 oil price surge, Venezuela received 240 billion dollars, or five times the Marshall Plan) had led not just to dependence but widespread corruption and growing resentment from the popular sectors left off the gravy train".

 In these speeches, Caldera insisted on the need to recognize the root causes of the crisis and the growing weakening of the people's faith in democratic values and institutions.
 One month after the February 1992 coup, he delivered a memorable speech at Universidad Central de Venezuela condemning the country's history with military dictatorships and coups d'état.
 He urged students to reject violent paths and search for answers to the crisis without abandoning the principles and mechanisms of democracy.

 The 1961 Constitution did not allow former presidents to run again before ten years had elapsed after leaving office.
 In 1983, Caldera became eligible again and was chosen by his party COPEI to run against Jaime Lusinchi, the candidate of the opposition party AD, who won the presidential election.
 In 1993, Caldera ran for president as an independent candidate, with the support of a new party, National Convergence, which allowed members and sympathizers of COPEI to support his candidacy.
 He also received the support from a coalition of 17 small parties dismissed by opponents as "chiripas" (small cockroaches).
 Caldera won the presidency with almost 400.000 votes over his closest opponent Claudio Fermín, the candidate of AD.
 As it had been the case in his first administration, Caldera had to govern with an opposition majority in Congress.